Inverting the signature of a path: Reconstructing the path

 By Theorem \ref{th:directions}, this set of $\{\rho_{j}\}$ must violate \eqref{eq:finding_directions}.
 This completes the proof. \end{proof}

-\begin{rmk} Note that the left hand side of \eqref{eq:finding_directions} are all information that is available from the signature $X$.
-If we choose $\{\rho_{j}\}$ according to \eqref{eq:finding_directions}, the the above corollary tells that these unsigned directions we recover from the signature must be close to the true directions $\{r_{j}\}$. \end{rmk}
+\begin{rmk} Note that on the left hand side of \eqref{eq:finding_directions}, there is only information that is available from the signature of $\gamma$.
+If we choose $\{\rho_{j}\}$ according to \eqref{eq:finding_directions}, then Corollary \ref{cor:finding_directions} guarantees that these unsigned directions we recover from the signature must be close to the true directions $\{r_{j}\}$. \end{rmk}

-\begin{rmk} The readers might have noticed that the criterion of choosing the $\rho_{j}$'s above involve the knowledge of $\eta_{k}$.
-This is of course not a problem if we know the modulus of continuity of $\dot{\gamma}$ in advance.
-But even if that information is not available, since $\dot{\gamma}$ is continuous, one could always use a sequence $\{\eta_{k}\}$ that goes to $0$ as slow as possible.
-This will still produce the asymptotically correct directions $\{\rho_{j}\}$, though at the cost of a larger error $\eta_{k}$. \end{rmk}
+\begin{rmk} The readers might have noticed that the criterion of choosing the $\rho_{j}$'s above involves the knowledge of $\eta_{k}$.
+This is of course not a problem if we know the modulus of continuity of $\dot{\gamma}$ in advance, as in this case

+is explicitly known.
+But even if that information is not available, we can always choose a sequence $\alpha_{k}$ which decreases to $0$ slowly enough such that $\alpha_{k} > \frac{2 \eta_{k}}{L}$, and replace the range of the sum in the numerator of \eqref{eq:finding_directions} by